Early poster of the Hotel Astor in Times Square - New York City (New York Architecture Images website)

 The Palm Garden ("L'Orangerie")

 The Hotel Astor was a venerable institution in the heart of Times Square for more than six decades.
 Plans for the grand hotel were conceived in 1900 by William C. Muschenheim and his brother, Frederick A. Muschenheim, at a time when the area—then known as Longacre Square—was beyond the fringe of metropolitan life.
 It would be a few years before the new subway would extend up Fourth Avenue, across Forty-second Street, and northward along Broadway.
-New York Times publisher Adolph S. Ochs had moved the paper's operations to a new tower on 42nd Street in the middle of Longacre Square, and Ochs persuaded Mayor George B. McClellan, Jr. to build a subway station there and rename it Times Square.
+The New York Times publisher Adolph S. Ochs had moved the paper's operations to a new tower on 42nd Street in the middle of Longacre Square, and Ochs persuaded Mayor George B. McClellan, Jr. to build a subway station there and rename it Times Square.
 The theatre district would soon occupy magnificent new auditoriums along Forty-second Street, and electric lighting transformed this strip of Broadway into the "Great White Way."

 Postcard of the Roof Garden at the Hotel Astor (Times Square) - New York City